vavyskov/vagrant-symfony/README.md

 	- macOX: `/private/etc/hosts`
 	- Windows: `C:\Windows\System32\drivers\etc\hosts`

-6. Open the terminal, navigate to the directory containing the file `Vagrantfile` and run command:
+6. Open the terminal, navigate to the directory containing the file `Vagrantfile` and for new Symfony project run commands:

         vagrant ssh
         rm -r www/*